HLFS Ursprung: Natural sciences

 Natural sciences are needed to get a basic knowledge of natural processes.
 This is particularly important because other subjects, like animal breeding or crop growing, are based on them.

-Academic subjects, on the other hand, include Physics, Chemistry, Biology and Geography.
+Academic subjects, on the other hand, include Physics, Chemistry, Biology, and Geography.
 Furthermore, the school provides a branch of study that is called "environmental technology".
 In this branch, ways of renewable energy production are presented and the students learn how to calculate energy losses and ways to avoid them.

 Economics

-A big part of education at HLFS Ursprung is basic knowledge of the international economy.
 Students attending Ursprung learn a lot about marketing and accounting due to its importance to farmers.
-Quality Management, an increasingly important topic to farmers, is also taught in relation to the other economic subjects.
+Quality Management, an increasingly important topic to farmers, is also taught in relation to other economic subjects.

 Languages

 German and German History of Literature classes create an important base for many other subjects, but students also learn foreign languages, like English.
-After two years, students can decide to learn Spanish in addition to the other languages, or specialize in English.
+After two years, students can decide to learn Spanish in addition to the other languages or specialize in English.

 Practice

 Theoretical knowledge is essential, but practice and practical knowledge are even more essential.
 So, students get the chance to work in every part of the school farm: the cow shed, the forestry shop, the metal and wood workshops, and also in the butchery.
-The other part of practical education takes place in the laboratory, where students analyze soil, feed, water and many other substances.
+The other part of practical education takes place in the laboratory, where students analyze soil, feed, water, and many other substances.

 Other subjects

 Like every other school, Ursprung has a number of basic subjects like: P.E., religion, and justice.
-Additionally, Ursprung has a special class for communication and presentation as these skills are increasingly important nowadays.
+Additionally, Ursprung has a special class for communication and presentation.

 Matura

 The Matura is the exam for finishing school at Ursprung.
 It consists of two parts.
 First, there is the written part, where students can choose between Business Studies or English and German.
 Then, there is a project week in which they have to solve problems through practical applications and exercises.
-The questions can be about Livestock Farming, Crop Management, Environmental Management, Chemical Laboratory, Microbiological Laboratory, Business Studies, Agriculture Machinery Technology and Rural Development.
+The questions can be about Livestock Farming, Crop Management, Environmental Management, Chemical Laboratory, Microbiological Laboratory, Business Studies, Agriculture Machinery Technology, and Rural Development.

-The second part is the oral test where you can choose from the following subjects: German, Applied Mathematics, Crop Management, Livestock Farming, Genetic Engineering, History, Spanish, Environmental Management, Rural Development and Religion.
+The second part is the oral test where students can choose from the following subjects: German, Applied Mathematics, Crop Management, Livestock Farming, Genetic Engineering, History, Spanish, Environmental Management, Rural Development, and Religion.

-After passing the exam, there is a mass and the students celebrate their successful completion of the Matura together.
+After passing the exam, there is a mass and the students celebrate their completion of the Matura together.